 There are some specific poses of the Yoga for healthy hair growth, which if followed with discipline will provide you with mind-blowing results.

 The declining health of your once luscious mane is usually very noticeable, right from the very beginning.
 The symptoms being nothing if not alarming and obvious.
 The most common signs include:

-- A sudden rise in the number of hair strands you see on your hairbrush, pillow, and clothes (condition popularily known as excessive hair loss).
+- A sudden rise in the number of hair strands you see on your hairbrush, pillow and clothes.
 The hold of your scalp on your hair seems very fragile, the strands falling way more than they usually would.

-- If the symptom above continues to be a persistent problem, you might start noticing thinning of your hair, some bald spots visible along your hairline or on the center of your scalp.
-You may also notice a receding hairline, which is the first step towards getting bald.
+- If the symptom above continues to be a persistent problem, you might start noticing thinning of your hair, some bald spots visible along your hairline or on the centre of your scalp.
 However, the second spot is more commonly seen in men.

 - Dandruff is the dead skin that your scalp sheds.
 Sometimes it is fungal as well.
 Either way, either the scalp produces excess oil or insufficient oil, which indicates towards the concerning state of the scalp.
 This type of dandruff doesn’t go away easily and is recurring in nature.